Reactive-Network/reactive-bounties/README.md

 #### `SYSTEM_CONTRACT_ADDR`

-System contract address for Reactive testnet, should be set to `0x0000000000000000000000000000000000FFFFFF`.
+For the system contract address on the Reactive testnet, refer to the [docs](https://dev.reactive.network/docs/kopli-testnet).

 #### `CALLBACK_SENDER_ADDR`

-Refer to the documentation for addresses used by Reactive testnet for callbacks on supported networks.
+For the callback sender address, refer to the [docs](https://dev.reactive.network/docs/kopli-testnet).